DISCLAIMER. We live in 70mq (or about 700 sqf) and we own

 background, or "driving soundtrack" as I call it.
 I tend to go for

-classic rock, oldies, hummable pop stuff, or maybe "deep chicks
+classic rock, oldies, hummable pop stuff, "weird chicks with hot

 Cooking, picking, buying, eating and sharing food is a true